 Safety Measures and Rules at The Vatican Museums

 - The Vatican is strictly accepting only online reservations.
 Guests can choose their preferred time slots and prebook their tickets accordingly, as they will now be allowed into the museum in 30-minute intervals.

 - It is mandatory that all visitors must wear face masks throughout the duration of their visit

 - All visitors will undergo temperature checks before their entry into the museum.
 Those with a temperature higher than 37.5º C (99.5º F) will not be permitted in.

-- The maximum capacity of a guided tour is Guided tours will now comprise groups with a maximum of 20 members
+- Guided tours will now comprise groups with a maximum of 20 members.

 - Audio guide facility is now available.
 They can be rented at the venue, or reserved through online ticket bookings

 - Guests can enter St. Peter’s Basilica only through the main entrance; the Sistine Chapel entrance to the basilica will remain closed.